-This article discusses the various options that can be used, and the final circuit shown in Figure 9 is the only one that should be constructed.
+This article discusses the various options that can be used, and the circuit shown in Figure 9 is the only one that should be constructed if you need a nigh-impedance test amplifier.
 Feel free to experiment though, as that's the great joy of DIY electronics.
 There's always more that you can learn, and the ideas covered here are interesting to play with.

 Noise is potential problem - high impedances cause thermal noise in resistors that can be well above the level you are trying to amplify.
 See Noise In Audio Amplifiers for more info about noise, how it's measured and calculated.
 Voltage noise is worked out by ...

 VR = √ ( 4k × T × R × f )

 In high impedance circuits, noise current becomes the dominant problem.

 IR = √ ( 4k × T × f / R )